Orion00/Orion00.github.io/_posts/2022-10-11-list-comprehension.md

 costs_caused_by_the_cat = [funct1(item) if condition(item) else funct2(item) for item in monthly_furniture_costs]
 > [0, 0, 0, 0, 0, 0, 0, 0, 65.99, 184.19, 33.21, 0]
 ```
-For each of these examples, you don't need to write a function to test.
-Most of the time, you'll just write in the conditional instead of writing a function that checks the conditional.
+Most of the time, instead of defining separate functions, you'll find it's easier to just write the code inside the list comprehension.
+I've included separate functions in case you do have a more complex operation and want to know how to do it.

 ## Wrap Up
 So that's it, 3 ways to use list comprehension in Python.
 Hopefully you can walk away feeling a little more confident reading other people's code or writing your own.
 So get out there and unpack some furniture!